tommyj0/Dynamics2-Notes/Notes/RigidBodyMotion.md

 2. Fixed Axis Rotation - Body restricted to rotational motion about a designated axis
 3. General Plane Motion - Motion is a combination of translation and rotation

+> General Plane Motion is covered in a separate file

 ## Pure Translation

 Pure Translation (PT) means no rotation - All lines in the body remain in fixed directions during the motion.
 All points in the body have the same velocity and acceleration during the motion.